embeddedartistry/athena-bootloader/README.md

 ### Other Tested Boards

-These boards have been reported to work with the Ariadne bootloader:
+These boards have been reported to work with the Athena bootloader:

 * [ITead Studio IBoard][21]
 * [Sparkfun Ethernet Pro][22]